 Our practice offer a wide range of diagnostic assessments, working closely with other healthcare professionals, to determine the cause of your dizziness and balance disorder.
 Our test battery includes videonystagmography (VNG) testing, video head impulse testing (vHIT), as well Vestibular Evoked Myogenic Potential (VEMP) testing.
-Once we have established the presence and site of the vestibular disorder we work with you to provide a customised exercise-based rehabilitation programme to help reduce symptoms and improve your everyday functioning.
+Once we have established the presence and site of the vestibular disorder we work with you to provide a customised exercise-based rehabilitation program to help reduce symptoms and improve your everyday functioning.

 What is a vestibular disorder?